 Set The Stage With Your Data Projector (Kristy)

-For special lessons use your data projector and YouTube to create a background for the lesson.
+For special lessons, use your data projector and YouTube to create a background for the lesson.
 In winter, you can use a fireplace or a snowy scene.
 If you are hosting a poetry cafe – find a coffee shop background to project.
-Having a visual can get students in the lesson mindset.
+Having a visual can get students in the lesson mindset, as well as create a beautiful classroom.

 Make Your Displays Interactive (Stacey)